jcvdav/transferable_conservation/README.md

 There is a script that loads some default options and values into the environment.
 It's not crucial, and it should be loaded directly by the `.Rprofile` file upon start-up (assuming you are running RStudio).
 Feel free to source it yourself.

 Alternatively, the project also has a [`Makefile`](https://github.com/jcvdav/transferable_conservation/blob/master/Makefile) that outlines the relation between input files, scripts, and output files needed to reproduce our results.
-To reproduce them, simply type `make` in your command line of preference.
+To reproduce them, simply type `make -B` in your command line of preference.
 See below for a DAG representation of the makefile.

 ![](makefile-dag.png)